Family: Ohio deputy shot Black man in the back several times

 Preliminary autopsy results released Wednesday showed Goodson died from multiple gunshot wounds to his torso.
 Final results aren’t expected for at least three months.
 The family announced Thursday that they will conduct their own, independent autopsy.

-Franklin County Coroner Dr. Anahi Ortiz listed the cause of death as a homicide — a medical determination used in cases where someone has died at someone else’s hand, but not a legal finding.
+The Franklin County coroner listed the cause of death as a homicide — a medical determination used in cases where someone has died at someone else’s hand, but not a legal finding.
 It doesn’t imply criminal intent.

 Police have only said that the deputy “shot” Goodson without detailing how many shots were fired.

-Two callers to 911 reported hearing multiple gunshots that day, according to copies of those calls released Wednesday to The Associated Press.
+Two 911 callers reported hearing multiple gunshots that day, according to copies of those calls released Wednesday to The Associated Press.

 “Four shots fired from what sounded like an automatic weapon,” one caller said.

+“Mr. Goodson pointed his gun at Deputy Meade,” Collins said.
+“There has been confirmation that our client gave verbal commands for Mr. Goodson to drop the gun.”

+Collins added the victim’s family deserves a “thorough and transparent” investigation but asserted there are a number of misstatements circulating about his client.

-Meade, the deputy who shot Goodson, is a 17-year veteran of the sheriff’s office.
-He had been assigned to a U.S. Marshals Office fugitive task force that had just finished an unsuccessful search for a fugitive Friday afternoon.
+Meade had been assigned to a U.S. Marshals Office fugitive task force that had just finished an unsuccessful search for a fugitive Friday afternoon.

 U.S. Marshal Peter Tobin said that on the day of the shooting, Meade confronted the victim outside his home after Goodson, who was not the subject of the fugitive search, drove by and waved a gun at Meade.